OmarDali/LAN-Project/README.md

 # LAN-Project
-Network design and implementation project using Visio
+Network design and implementation
+This project was created by using Visio and Excell

 Final Deliverable includes: